inaka/guidelines/README.md

 * Notifies the project manager about the start of the project, providing the technical customer contact info and the project plan (deliverables, deadline, agreed effort and mix of engineers/senior engineers).
-* Is in charge of setting up the contract and SOW based on the estimates provided by the team, curates opportunity until it is signed.
+* Is in charge of setting up the contract and SOW based on the estimates provided by the team.
+* Curates opportunity until it is signed.

 #### Project Managers

 * Is involved in reviewing the estimation and proposal documents for new projects.
-* Needs to support the sales team.
+* Provides support for the sales team.
 * Needs to make sure that all project wikis are up to date.
 * Informs all team members about important client decisions.
 * Updates Pivotal always to reflect the latest scope of the project.